OWASP/www-project-developer-guide/draft/09-training-education/08-snakes-ladders.md

 * [Turkish](https://github.com/OWASP/www-project-snakes-and-ladders/tree/master/assets/files/web/TR) (TR)
 * [Chinese](https://github.com/OWASP/www-project-snakes-and-ladders/tree/master/assets/files/web/ZH) (ZH)

-The board game for mobile applications uses mobile controls from the [Mobile Application Security][masproject] controls (version 2013) as the virtuous behaviours.
+The board game for mobile applications uses the mobile controls detailed in the [OWASP Mobile Top 10][mobile10controls] as the virtuous behaviours.
-The vices are the mobile risks from the same [Mobile Application Security][masproject] project (version 2014).
+The vices are the [Mobile Top 10 risks][mobile10-2014] from the 2014 version of the project.

 The mobile application version is available as a download in [English](https://github.com/OWASP/www-project-snakes-and-ladders/tree/master/assets/files/mob/EN)